-After being involved with a US treatment product that had some short comings (one problem is too many for me to be involved with) I was going to return to the heavy equipment industry.
-Then several Distributors and people pressured and supported me to formulate an excellent "One-Time Metal Treatment" product that had absolutely no risks to any mechanical equipment or components and produced the best performance results possible by cleaning all bearing surface asperity and making the bearing surfaces smoother thru permanent micro resin impregnation.
-It took me several months to decide which direction to take ...then in March 1990 the business and the formulating of Enviro-Save Engine & Powertrain Protection Metal Treatment began.
-My work history is the reason I focused so much on before and after Enviro-Save treatment oil sample analysis reports.
-Oil sample analysis reports provide scientific evidence and provide customers with the very best performance proof regarding friction and wear reductions.
-Unfortunately in today's world so many maintenance people do not understand that friction causes wear and when you prove wear has been reduced, friction is automatically reduced and therefore less energy is required......fuel savings, longer life and less pollution.
-Big oil and manufacturers do not like products that reduce their profits and they discourage using any product that reduces fuel consumption or extends component life.
+After being involved with a treatment product that had some short comings (one problem is too many for me to be involved with) I was going to return to the heavy equipment industry.
+Then several people pressured and supported me to formulate a One-Time Metal Treatment product that had absolutely no risks to any mechanical equipment or components and produced the best results achievable, after cleaning all bearing surface asperity and making the bearing surfaces smoother thru permanent impregnation.
+It took me several months to decide which direction to take ...then in March 1990 the business and the formulating of Enviro-Save Engine & Powertrain Protection Metal Treatment project began.
+My history is the reason I focused so much on before and after Enviro-Save treatment oil sample analysis reports.
+Oil sample analysis reports provide scientific evidence and provide customers with the very best performance proof, in regards to friction and wear reductions.
+Unfortunately in today's world too many maintenance people do not understand that friction causes wear and when you prove wear has been reduced, friction is automatically reduced and therefore less energy is required......fuel savings, longer life and less pollution.

-To this day, I still perform welding jobs, fabrication and minor repairs on a few of my friends Class 8 trucks or equipment. .
+To this day, I still perform welding jobs, fabrication and minor repairs on a few of my friends Class 8 trucks.